veusz/veusz/Documents/manual-source/introduction.rst

 document is built up by a number of widgets in a hierarchy.
 For example, multiple function or xy widgets can be placed inside a graph widget, and many graphs can be placed in a grid widget.
-The program also supports a variety of 3D plots inside a 3D graph widget, including 3D point and surface plots.
+The program also supports a variety of 3D plots, including 3D point and surface plots.
 The program produces vector rather than rastered 3D output.

 Veusz can be extended by the user easily by adding plugins.
 Support for different data file types can be added with import